Sir-Danksalot/Sir-Danksalot.github.io/_pages/cv.md

 title: cv
 nav: true
 nav_order: 4
-cv_pdf: example_pdf.pdf
+cv_pdf: areeb_cv.pdf
-description: This is a description of the page.
-You can modify it in 'pages/_cv.md'.
-You can also change or remove the top pdf download button.
+description: Here is hopefully a (relatively recently updated) CV.
+A pdf version can be reached by clicking the icon labeled "pdf" (which should also specify how recent it is).
 toc:
   sidebar: left
 ---